alkiranet/terraform-provider-alkira/README.md

 Since the provider is still private, please copy the `terraform-provider-alkira` binary to `~/.terraform.d/plugins`.

-Now, you could hover to the example directory to explore some examples and start playing with the provider.
+Now, you could hover to the `/example` directory to explore some examples and start playing with the provider.